-During the reporting period, the Quarry produced 2 359 000 tonnes of aggregate, slightly below the forecasted 2 402 443 million tonnes for the 2021 period.
+During the reporting period, the Quarry produced 2 207 266 million tonnes of aggregate, slightly below the forecasted 2 333 304 million tonnes for the 2022 period.
 (Refer to Figure 2).

-The DRE Production results Form for the Financial Year ending 2021 is contained in Appendix 1.
+The DRE Production results Form for the Financial Year ending 2022 is contained in Appendix 1.

-Project Approval Condition A9 (Part A) requires all products to be transported from Peppertree by rail with a capped tonnage of 3.5 million tonnes per annum.
-For the 2021 calendar year, 2 629 472 tonnes of product was transported by rail to Boral terminals at Maldon, Enfield and St Peters.
+Project Approval Condition A9 (Part A) requires a capped tonnage of 3.5 million tonnes per annum.
+During the 2022 calendar year 2,712,911 tonnes of product transported by road and rail to Boral terminals at Maldon, Enfield and St Peters.
 This volume included both Peppertree product, as well as Limestone sand.